School of Health Professions :: Programs of Study

 TEAS is the Test of Essential Academic Skills for Allied Health.
 The TEAS measures basic essential skills in the academic content areas of reading, mathematics, science and English and language usage.
 We are most interested in the results of the reading comprehension component for Dental Hygiene admission purposes.

-Roanoke TEAS testing is usually conducted from late February to mid-March.
-All qualified early applicants should receive additional details by late-February 2020 regarding TEAS testing dates.
-(LFCC applicants will be completing the TEAS VI at LFCC from February 15, 2020 to March 15, 2020.
+Roanoke and DCC TEAS testing is usually conducted from late February to mid-March.
+All qualified early applicants should receive additional details by late-February 2021 regarding TEAS testing dates.
+(LFCC applicants will be completing the TEAS VI at LFCC from February 15, 2022 to March 15, 2022.
 Only qualified applicants, who meet the minimum criteria, will be tested during this time period.)

 Applicants can only test once.
 Those who have applied before and took the TEAS must test again (previous scores cannot be used).